dialpad/dialtone-combinator/.github/pull_request_template.md

 ## Pull Request Checklist

 - [ ] Ask the contributors if a similar effort is already in process or has been solved.
 - [ ] Use `staging` as your pull request's base branch.
-(All PRs using `production` as its base branch will be declined).
-- [ ] Ensure no private Dialpad links or info are in the code or pull request description (Dialtone is a public repo!).
+- [ ] Ensure no private Dialpad links or info are in the code or pull request description.

 ## Obligatory GIF (super important!)
 ![](path/to/gif)